Luther King

 Luther Green King (1825–1909)

-Trouble Enough Indeed.
 The distillery was a three-story structure, with an office for making sales and a loading dock where horse-drawn wagons could carry away barrels of whiskey.
-It was a modest operation, probably worked in close conjunction with farming interests.
-The clientele likely was a local one.
+It was a modest operation, probably working in close conjunction with farming interests.
+The clientele was likely a local one.
 Collectors of Maryland whiskeys contend that they do not know of a label King-made whiskey bottle or jug.
 This suggests that Luther sold his stock to saloonkeepers who doled out a drink at a time or filled containers brought in by their customers.
-Nonetheless, Maryland rye was the drink of choice for most of King’s neighbors and trade probably was brisk.
+Nonetheless, Maryland rye was the drink of choice for most of King’s neighbors, and trade probably was brisk.
 From time to time, King may even have found himself in competition with his close neighbor, Levi Price.
 For much of his distilling career, King lived in a small log cabin near the business.
 His house was three bays by one bay with a small front porch and a foundation of local fieldstone.
 As he prospered financially, he built a much larger structure, a log house he named “Trouble Enough Indeed.”

-Not Just Whiskey.
 Besides whiskey, the great passion in Luther King’s life was music.
 He lived at a time when every community prided itself on its brass band.
 Nearby Hyattstown bragged that its ensemble was “not to be excelled by any band in the county.”
 As a younger man, Luther had learned to play the trombone and was a member of the Clarksburg Band.
-Subsequently he formed a musical group of his own, called the Kings Valley Band.
+Subsequently, he formed a musical group of his own, called the Kings Valley Band.
 It included at least six other members of the King family.

 Contributed by: Joey Bauer, Frederick, Maryland